 You will need to provide the name, address and date of birth of the donor and any details regarding their mental capacity.

 You must also state the date you first became aware of any concerns and provide supporting evidence.

 In more serious cases, the OPG may initiate Court of Protection proceedings.
 The Court of Protection has wide-ranging powers which include revoking LPAs, ordering attorneys to repay sums that they have misappropriated and removing attorneys from their role.

 Get Expert Legal Advice

-Contact Coles Miller solicitor Stuart Bradford, a Partner at the firm, head of our Probate Department and a Court of Protection Panel Deputy.
+Contact Coles Miller Solicitor Anthony Weber, a Partner at the firm and head of our Probate Department.